 What will volunteers do?

-Each Bridging the Gap volunteer is paired with a refugee child and spends time with her or him at UVA and around Charlottesville, engaging in activities ranging from playing sports and games, helping with homework, visiting museums, and much more!
+Each Bridging the Gap volunteer, along with a co-mentor volunteer, is paired with a refugee child and spends time with her or him at UVA and around Charlottesville, engaging in activities ranging from playing sports and games, helping with homework, visiting museums, and much more!

 BTG is a year-long commitment.
 Volunteers are expected to spend two hours per week with their mentee.
 Mentors coordinate with their mentees to select times and places that best fit their schedules.